-In Mexican legislation, all works fall within the provisions of copyright, however, the scope of protection may vary when related to works like traditional culture, expressions or national symbols.

-Nonetheless, concepts, ideas, isolated letters or digits, among others, are excluded from recognition and protection of the State as they are not considered art works.
+In Mexican legislation, all works fall within the provisions of copyright; however, the scope of protection may vary when related to works like traditional culture, expressions or national symbols.
+Nonetheless, concepts, ideas, isolated letters, or digits, among others, are excluded from recognition and protection of the State as they are not considered art works.
 For example:

-- ideas, formulae, solutions, concepts, and in general inventions of any kind; - II. the industrial or commercial exploitation of the ideas embodied in works; - III. schemes, plans or rules for performing mental acts, playing games or doing business; - letters, digits or colours individually, except where they are stylised to such an extent that they become original designs; - names and titles or phrases individually; - VI. mere layouts or blank forms for completion with any kind of information, and related instructions; - VII. unauthorised reproductions or imitations of coats of arms, flags or emblems of any country, State, municipality or equivalent political division, or the names, abbreviated names, symbols or emblems of intergovernmental or non-governmental international organisations; - VIII. legislative, regulatory, administrative or judicial texts, and official translations thereof; nevertheless, protection shall be available for parallel texts, interpretations, comparative studies, annotations, commentaries and other similar works that involve the creation of an original work; - IX. the content of news or journalistic information, whereas the form of expression thereof is protected; and - X. information or phrases from everyday use, such as proverbs, legends, facts, calendars or scales of measurement.
+- I. ideas, formulae, solutions, concepts, and in general inventions of any kind; - II. the industrial or commercial exploitation of the ideas embodied in works; - III. schemes, plans, or rules for performing mental acts, playing games or business; - IV. letters, digits, or colours individually; - V. names and titles or individual phrases; - VI. mere layouts or blank forms for completion with any kind of information, and related instructions; - VII. unauthorised reproductions or imitations of coats of arms, flags or emblems of any country, State, municipality or equivalent political division, or the names, abbreviated names, symbols, or emblems of intergovernmental or non-governmental international organisations; - VIII. legislative, regulatory, administrative, or judicial texts, and official translations thereof; nevertheless, protection shall be available for parallel texts, interpretations, comparative studies, annotations, commentaries, and other similar works that involve the creation of an original work; - IX. the content of news or journalistic information, whereas the form of expression thereof is protected; and - X. information or phrases from everyday use, such as proverbs, legends, facts, calendars or scales of measurement.